CNG-SFDA:Clean-and-Noisy Region Guided Online-Offline Source-Free Domain Adaptation

-Recently, several methods \cite{liang2020we, wang2020tent, chen2022contrastive, karim2023c, zhang2023class, litrico2023guiding} have been proposed for handling the test-time shift in source-free unsupervised domain adaptation (SFUDA) and online test-time adaptation (TTA) settings.
-Tent \cite{wang2020tent} optimizes entropy minimization for online TTA.
-SHOT \cite{liang2020we}, as a self-training method, introduces a class centroid used for pseudo-labeling for SFUDA.
-As another approach, CoWA-JMDS \cite{lee2022confidence} utilizes the joint model-data structure as sample-wise weights to represent target domain knowledge effectively.
+Recently, several methods \cite{liang2020we, wang2020tent, chen2022contrastive, karim2023c, zhang2023class, litrico2023guiding} have been proposed for handling the domain shift in online-offline source-free domain adaptation (SFDA) settings.
+SHOT \cite{liang2020we} introduces a class centroid used for pseudo-labeling for offline SFDA.
+Tent \cite{wang2020tent} optimizes entropy minimization for online SFDA.
+CoWA-JMDS \cite{lee2022confidence} utilizes the joint model-data structure as sample-wise weights to represent target domain knowledge effectively.
 CRCo \cite{zhang2023class} proposes a probability-based similarity between target samples by embedding the source domain class relationship.

-In particular, some self-training approaches \cite{chen2022contrastive, he2020momentum, yang2022attracting} are proposed for TTA/SFUDA.
-AdaContrast \cite{chen2022contrastive} proposes contrastive learning based on MoCo \cite{he2020momentum} and online pseudo-labeling, leveraging the consistency of predictions between local neighbors for TTA.
-Similarly, AaD \cite{yang2022attracting} introduces constrastive learning using consistency between local neighbor features.
-C-SFDA \cite{karim2023c} proposes a curriculum learning-aided self-training framework to obtain reliable samples for pseudo-labeling.

-These self-training methods for TTA/SFUDA utilize local neighbor features to obtain reliable pseudo-labels in the target domain.
-However, a limitation of these methods is that they do not consider cluster structure information in the target domain, potentially leading to the learning of unreliable pseudo-labels for samples near cluster boundaries.
-In this work, we partition clean and noisy regions within a cluster (i.e., cluster structure information) and focus on addressing noisy pseudo-labels of samples around cluster boundaries.
+In addition, self-training methods \cite{chen2022contrastive, ding2023proxymix, du2023generation, karim2023c} have been proposed as well.
+In particular, ProxyMix and PS \cite{ding2023proxymix, du2023generation} conceptualize the target domain as disjoint parts, such as proxy source and target domain.
+PS \cite{du2023generation} gathers samples with low entropy and incorporates them with mix-up regularization for training.
+ProxyMix \cite{ding2023proxymix} defines the weights of the pretrained source model as class prototypes and assumes nearby target samples as the proxy source domain.
+Then, it applies inter-domain mix-up between the proxy source domain and the remaining target samples, as well as intra-domain mix-up among target samples, to support the linear behavior among training samples.

+{\bf Limitation.} The aforementioned methods selectively train only reliable samples or neglect to consider the characteristics of both reliable and unreliable samples during mix-up regularization.
+Additionally, since the class prototype is not updated during training, it may be challenging to apply in online environments where the domain changes.

+{\bf Our approach.} To address these limitations, we propose a method suitable for both offline and online Source-Free Domain Adaptation (SFDA) by defining class prototypes and clean-and-noisy regions that are updated online, and assigning the ``clean probability'' to each sample indicating the likelihood of having clean pseudo-labels.
+In particular, our method enhances the linear behavior for target samples by adjusting the model's mix-up weight using the mixed-clean probability, defined from the clean probability of all target samples with clean and noisy pseudo-labels, during mix-up regularization.